 Highest attendance:1,400 vs Aldershot Town 1993–94

+Interested in our history?
 Thtacham Town received word this weekend that we have again been chosen to host the Final Tie of the Cumberland County Under-18s Cup.
 The honour of hosting the tie follows a successful evening last May when Workington FDC were crowned champions of the same competition in front of a healthy crowd – many of whom were unaware that such facilities existed right on their doorstep – and the event can only raise the clubs profile further.

 A date and time has yet to be confirmed but it is likely to be around the same period, with the Semi-Finals set to take place on Sunday 16th March 2008.
 And with the possibility of Northern Counties Cup action also on it’s way to the city – should we get past Campion in the First Round – it continues to bolster Gillford’s reputation as a progressive club bringing variety to the area’s footballing palate.

-Over the summer some of Thatcham keen footballers decided to continue there season on a Monday night by playing in the 5-a-side powerleague in Slough.
+In other news, over the summer some of Thatcham keen footballers decided to continue there season on a Monday night by playing in the 5-a-side powerleague in Slough.